eea/eionet2-user-management/README.md

 The application is available as a "tab" application in the MS Teams Eionet 2.0 teams.
 Users will see two tabs:
-- Create user (this tab provides  functionalities for inviting users to join Eionet 2.0)
+- *Create user* (this tab provides  functionalities for inviting users to join Eionet 2.0)
-- Manage users (this tab provides functionalities for managing user attributes - contact data, roles, organizations etc.)
+- *Manage users* (this tab provides functionalities for managing user attributes - contact data, roles, organizations etc.)

-The applications exchanges data with the EEA Azure tenant and with an internal EEA SharePoint instance to retrieve and store the data used by the application.
+The application exchanges data with the EEA Azure tenant and with an internal EEA SharePoint instance to retrieve and store the data used by the application.

 ## Release